How To Renew Business (MISA) License in Saudi Arabia

 1. What is a MISA license in Saudi Arabia?

 A MISA license is a mandatory permit issued by the MISA, formerly SAGIA.
-It authorizes foreign companies to establish and operate businesses in the Kingdom.
+It authorizes foreign companies to set up business in the Kingdom.

 2. How much is the MISA license in Saudi Arabia?